Stuycs-K/final-project-4-lib-linj/PRESENTATION.md

 \end{pmatrix}
  $$

- - Using the key "BRUH" and the message "CATS"
+ - Using the key "BRUH" and the message "CATS" the message is encrypted as CONM

  $$
  \begin{pmatrix}